-Hospitals have already started reporting that large numbers are having to self-isolate at home because they fear they have the virus, or a member of their household does.
+Hospitals have been reporting that large numbers are having to self-isolate at home because they fear they have the virus, or a member of their household does.

-But perhaps the biggest concern is the lack of personal protective equipment in individual hospitals - masks, gowns and gloves - to prevent staff being infected.
+But perhaps the biggest concern has been the lack of personal protective equipment in individual hospitals - masks, gowns and gloves - to prevent staff being infected.

-British Medical Association leader Dr Chaand Nagpaul says the situation is "totally unacceptable" and is putting the health and lives of staff at risk.
+British Medical Association leader Dr Chaand Nagpaul said the situation was "totally unacceptable" and was putting the health and lives of staff at risk.